DiagnosticsMonkey/Tool-Dashboard/README.md

 1. Pull project down `npm install` in `./`,
 1. `npm run dev` to launch dev server.

+### Adding a new page?

+1. Create new page in a suitible /dir
+1. Export the function
+1. Add a new layout if required
+1. Remember to update `index.js`, `routes.jsx`, & `App.jsx`

 ## Deployment

 1. `npm run deploy` - Will hang off merge to trunk later on...